 When Romer Shoal Lighthouse was automated in 1966, its Fresnel lens was replaced by a 190-millimeter acrylic lens that continued to help mark the entrance to the busy harbor with a pair of white flashes every fifteen seconds.
 After a storm in December 1992 damaged the tower, the Coast Guard considered scrapping the lighthouse and replacing it with a steel skeleton tower.
 Joe Esposito, who served as caretaker of Staten Island Lighthouse at the time, refused to let the tower be destroyed, and through his ardent efforts it remains in place today.
 A metal awning that covered the main gallery at the base of the tower was removed in 1997.
 That same year, use of the station’s submarine power cable was discontinued, the light was solarized, and a generator and fuel tanks were removed from the tower.

-For years now, there has been talk of returning the lighthouse to its former home on Staten Island, which is now slated to become the National Lighthouse Museum.
-Unfortunately, the effort to get the museum started has been bogged down for over a decade due, at least in part, to insufficient funding.
+For years, there was talk of returning the lighthouse to its former home on Staten Island, which is now slated to become the National Lighthouse Museum.
+Unfortunately, the effort to get the museum bogged down for over a decade due, at least in part, to insufficient funding.
 Fishermen will, for now, still have the brown and white tower to direct them to the popular fishing site where doormat-size fluke are often taken.

-After no group stepped forward to take responsibility for the lighthouse, it was placed on the auction block on March 14, 2011, by the General Services Administration (GSA).
+After no group stepped forward to take responsibility for the lighthouse, the General Services Administration (GSA) placed the tower on the auction block on March 14, 2011.
 An opening bid of $15,000 was placed on June 16, after an inspection trip to the lighthouse was offered on June 9.
 The auction saw ten bids being submitted by five different individuals and concluded on June 24 with a winning bid of $90,000 by “jvscalia,” who had seemingly won the auction for Old Orchard Shoal Lighthouse in 2008 only to have the GSA declare that the bid of $40,000 did not exceed the fair market value for the property.